-These quality charter authorizing standards are adopted pursuant to the Tennessee High Quality Charter Schools Act.
-Passed in 2017, this Act amended T.C.A. § 49-13-108 to require authorizers to adopt policies and practices for quality charter school authorizing standards as approved by the State Board of Education.
+These quality charter authorizing standards are adopted pursuant to the Tennessee High Quality Charter Schools Act.1 Passed in 2017, this Act amended T.C.A. § 49-13-108 to require authorizers2 to adopt policies and practices for quality charter school authorizing standards as approved by the State Board of Education.
 These authorizing standards consist of the principles and standards outlined below and are based on the National Association of Charter School Authorizers' Principles and Standards for Quality Charter School Authorizing.
-The principles represent the overarching values that authorizers should be guided by in all aspects of their work.
-The standards are essential practices that should govern the day-to-day operation of charter authorizers in the state.
+The principles represent the overarching values and essential practices that should guide authorizers in all aspects of their work.

-Authorizers shall provide annual assurance of their adoption of these quality charter authorizing standards (inclusive of the principles and standards outlined below) as part of their submission of the annual authorizing report to the Department of Education as required by T.C.A. § 49-13-120 and shall be periodically evaluated on these standards by the State Board of Education.
+Authorizers shall provide annual assurance of their adoption of these quality charter authorizing standards (inclusive of the principles and standards outlined below) as part of their submission of the annual authorizing report to the State Board of Education and Department of Education as required by T.C.A. § 49-13-120 and shall be periodically evaluated on these standards by the State Board of Education as part of the authorizer evaluation set forth in State Board Authorizer Evaluation Policy 6.113 and State Board Authorizer Evaluation Rule 0520-14-01-.08.